Daniel J. Frey

 When will racism end?

-He may have had a plan for how that day may have wound up, but…
+He may have had a plan for how that day might have wound up, but…

-We all can recognize that how it ended up was not what he intended.
+We can all recognize that the outcome was not what he intended.

 Like so many people before him, fate chooses us without asking.

-George Floyd woke that day and did not know he would be dead before the sunset.
+George Floyd woke that day and did not know he would be dead before sunset.

 George's life, like so many of ours, is lived day by day.